-The Honourable Mr. Justice Yves-Marie Morissette graduated from the Collège Sainte-Marie in Montréal before completing a Bachelor of Political Science at the Université du Québec à Montréal and an LL.L. at the Université de Montréal.
+Justice Yves-Marie Morissette graduated from the Collège Sainte-Marie in Montreal before completing a Bachelor of Political Science at the Université du Québec à Montréal and an LL.L. at the Université de Montreal.
 In 1973, he received a Rhodes Scholarship for Quebec and began a D.Phil. degree in law at the University of Oxford, which he completed four years later.

-In 1977, he joined the Bar of Quebec and became an Assistant Professor in the Faculty of Law of McGill University.
-During his academic career, he taught among other subjects Administrative Law, Evidence and Comparative Law, and was Associate Dean (1987-1989) and Dean of the Faculty (1989-1994).
+In 1977, he joined the Quebec Bar and became an Assistant Professor at the Faculty of Law of McGill University.
+During his academic career, he taught, among other subjects, administrative law, evidence and comparative law, and served as Associate Dean (1987-1989) and Dean of the Faculty (1989-1994).
 At the time of his appointment to the Court of Appeal of Quebec on November 7, 2002, he was Arnold Wainwright Professor of Civil Law and Director of the Institute of Comparative Law at McGill University.

-Prior to his appointment, he had been President of the Quebec Law Teachers' Association, President of the Council of Canadian Law Deans, Vice-President of the Fondation du Barreau du Québec and, at McGill University, Chair of the University Appeals Committee.
+Prior to his appointment, Justice Morissette had been President of the Quebec Law Teachers' Association, President of the Council of Canadian Law Deans, Vice-President of the Fondation du Barreau du Québec and Chair of the University Appeals Committee at McGill University.